 You may run into issues constantly when it comes to technology.
-Your WiFi isn’t working, your computer wont boot up, your having issues updating your phone.
+Your WiFi isn’t working, your computer won’t boot up, you’re having issues updating your phone.
 Whatever the issue may be sometimes you may need to request the help of a professional and other times you may not.
 Here are some of the ways to determine if your issue is beyond solving the problem yourself.

 If a program won’t load or your device seems to be stuck the first thing you should try is a proper restart or reset.
 Restarting your device can usually solve simple issues you may encounter and is the first thing our technicians will do anyway.

-However if you are experiencing a blue screen, on screen warnings, or if programs are not loading, this may be a sign of malware, misonfigured or corrupted files, etc. Particularly with browsers, unnecessary amount of popups are caused by malware.
+However, if you are experiencing a blue screen, on-screen warnings, or if programs are not loading, this may be a sign of malware, misconfigured or corrupted files, etc. Particularly with browsers, an unnecessary amount of popups are caused by malware.
 This is when you need to be concerned and should call a technician for help.

 We know it sounds silly but 6 out of 10 times a device may just need to be plugged back in due to a bad connection.
 Sometimes cords can get moved and it can cause the device to lose connection to power.
 By simply checking all your connections you can prevent having to request for help for such a simple fix.

 Computers collect a ton of dust over time and it is necessary to clean it regularly to keep your computer working efficiently.
 You can do this yourself if the dust is not too heavy.
 However, if a lot of dust has accumulated then it would be best to call your IT to have it cleaned.
 The technician will have the necessary tools and knowledge to properly remove to dust safely.